RILAB/rilab.github.io/markdown/people.md

 </div>
 **Anna O'Brien**

-Anna is a 4th year student in [Population Biology](http://www-eve.ucdavis.edu/eve/pbg/), coadvised by [Sharon Strauss](http://sharonstrauss.wordpress.com).
+Anna is a student in [Population Biology](http://www-eve.ucdavis.edu/eve/pbg/), coadvised by [Sharon Strauss](http://sharonstrauss.wordpress.com).
 Anna works on the coevolution of teosinte and mycorrhiza.

 <br><br><br>
 <div style="float: left">